 With Jacksum you can check if a filetransfer was successful.
 If you download software or large files, like CD-, DVD-images, .iso-files from the internet, often there is a checksum or a hash value provided.
 With Jacksum you can calculate such a checksum or hash from your local copy.
 If both check sequences are identical you know that the file transfer was successful.

 Since Jacksum reads each byte of a file, you can check what files are still fully readable on your media.

 Since Jacksum supports recursiv file processing, you can compare two directory trees.
 Therefore you will be able to verify, if your copies or backups are identical with the original source, even if you don't have access to both trees at the same time (compare two DVDs with just one drive for example).

 Since Jacksum supports platform independent and compatible file formats, it helps you to verify data integrity of burned data on CD-ROMs or DVDs even after many years and even if you will have changed your Operating System.

 Jacksum can support you by the unidirectional filesynchonisation, even if you don't have a connection between the two computers.

 Jacksum can help you to create incremental backups.

 If you are a developer, Jacksum can help you to create patches for your customers.

-You can use Jacksum for intrusion detection, because Jacksum can check whether and what files have been changed or deleted on your system.
+You can use Jacksum for intrusion detection, because Jacksum can check whether and what files have been modified, deleted or newly created on your system.
 Jacksum can not only check the content of each file you want, but also the timestamps of each file.For more information please read the FAQ section.